Bhitari pillar inscription of Skandagupta

-The Bhitari pillar inscription of Skandagupta, was discovered in Village Bhitari, Saidpur, Ghazipur, Uttar Pradesh, and dates to the reign of Gupta Empire ruler Skandagupta (c.
+The Bhitari pillar inscription of Skandagupta was discovered in the village of Bhitari near Saidpur in Uttar Pradesh and dates to the reign of Gupta Empire (Gop Empire, Gop in Sanskrit and Gupt in Pali) ruler Skandagupta (c.
 455 – c.
 467 CE).
-Further, the inscription is written in the Sanskrit language and is 15 feet high.
+Further, the inscription is written in Sanskrit and is 15 feet high.

 Among other things, the inscription is extremely important in understanding the chronology of the various Gupta rulers.
 It also mentions the conflict between Skandagupta and the Pushyamitras as well as the Hunas.

 Inscription

 The inscription is written in 19 lines, starting with the genealogy of the ancestors of Skandagupta, then a presentation of Skangupta himself, and finally a presentation of his achievements.